TremoloSecurity/openunison-qs-openshift/README.md

 1. Administration - Full cluster management access

-## Projects
+## Namespace

-1. Editors - Can edit and deploy into a project, can not manipulate users
+1. Administrators - All operations inside of a namespace
-2. Viewers - Can view contents of a project, but can not make changes
+2. Viewers - Can view contents of a namespace, but can not make changes

-## Non-OpenShift
+## Non-Kubernetes

 1. System Approver - Able to approve access to roles specific to OpenUnison
 2. Auditor - Able to view audit reports, but not request projects or approve access